asnar00/firefly/readme.md

+TODAY:
+- python classes and methods
+- deal with overlapping Dependency ranges
+- do the full supercompact tree view.
+It'll rock.
+- embedding service! infrastructure ahoy! needs a super overhaul.

 ## TODO

 ### visual / UI
+- conflicting dependencies (constructor vs classname)
+- supercompact view: want to see all the code !!!
+- class view: don't want to see all the code, just headers
+- want to see class.property etc not just property
+- restrict size of expanded
+- animate size to make it less jarring
 - reopen old trees
 - make sure buttons get highlighted properly
 - serialise session